 Patient cohort and samples

-Sixty nine tissue samples were collected from neurosurgical fluorescence-guided resections performed on eleven GBM patients.
-Between 5 and 9 subsamples from the tumor (T), sub-ventricular zone (SVZ) and margin (M) areas that were at least 1cm apart were collected from each patient.
+Sixty-nine tissue samples were collected from neurosurgical fluorescence-guided resections performed on eleven GBM patients.
+Between 5 and 9 multiple samples from the tumor (T), sub-ventricular zone (SVZ) and margin (M) areas that were at least 1cm apart were collected from each patient.
 In the case of the two primary/recurrence cases, 3 samples (T, SVZ, M) were taken during the primary and secondary surgical resections to a total of 6 specimens per patient.
 Thirty 10-um cryosections were taken from each frozen tissue for DNA extraction using the DNeasy Blood & Tissue kit (Qiagen).
 Patient informed consent was obtained and tissue collection/storage protocols were compliant with the UK Human Tissue Act 2004 and approved by the Local Regional Ethics Committee (LREC ref 04/Q0108/60).
-No difference in 5-ALA labeling capacity was observed among patients.
+No difference in 5-ALA labelling capacity was observed between patients.

 Whole-exome and targeted sequencing